 Merchant Maverick Opportunity Grant

 The Merchant Maverick Opportunity Grant Program reopened applications for their $10K Opportunity Grants, specifically for Asian American/Pacific Islander (AAPI) restaurants.
+To be eligible, applicants must be American citizens (s) and members of the AAPI community who own their food truck or cart, grocery store or market, food kiosk, café, or restaurant.

 Native American Business Development Institute (NABDI) Grant